 - Color Options: tan, wood tone

-Etsy seems to have it all, cat exercise wheels included!
+Etsy seems to have it all, even a cat exercise wheel!
 This custom wheel is minimalist in its design but will fit right in wherever you decide to place it.
 It’s available in two sizes, so you can make sure it fits your space and your cat exactly as you’re hoping it will.
 These are custom pieces that take about a month from order to delivery.
 You can even check out a cool video on YouTube of the maker at work!

 - Available in two sizes